terraform-viettelidc/terraform-provider-vcloud/website/docs/index.html.markdown

 ## Connecting with a Service Account API token

-With VCD 10.4.0+, similar to API token file, you can connect using a service account API token, as defined in the [documentation](https://blogs.vmware.com/cloudprovider/2022/07/cloud-director-service-accounts.html).
+With Vcloud 10.4.0+, similar to API token file, you can connect using a service account API token, as defined in the [documentation](https://blogs.vmware.com/cloudprovider/2022/07/cloud-director-service-accounts.html).
 Because a new API token is provided on every authentication request,